 Part 4 - Protection for Safety

 Study guide for BS 7671 Part 4 covering protection against electric shock, overcurrent protection, RCD requirements, and thermal effects.
-A high-weight exam topic accounting for 12% of questions.
+The highest-weighted exam topic accounting for 25% of questions.

 Key Areas Covered